jbertran/embla/src/README.md

 You may also create a file regrouping macro calls and call (load-file
   <your_file>) within the REPL to achieve the same effect.

 See the file `src/clj/embla/examples.clj` for a quick and dirty example of model and signal interaction.
-You can require the file to get a working example : (use 'clj.embla.examples) in your REPL will take care of everything for you.

 #### Defining model objects